Signal Profiles and Message Requests let people know who's messaging them.

 - Keep in mind, this is what people will see when you message them if they don't have you saved to their contacts.

-- Profile names are required to support message requests.
+- Profile names are required to support message requests and new upcoming features like automatic group upgrades.

 Message Requests give you the option to block, delete, or accept messages from somebody who is trying to get in touch with you.